Duncan9099/CV/README.md

 <a name="skills"></a>
 ## Skills
 [back to top](#top)

-#### Problem Solving
-At HSBC Expat I was assisted in increasing lines of communication between our internal account opening teams to help increase our straight through processing (STP) rates for account opening by around 25%.
-This helped our teams increase the number of account openings significantly as a result of the increased STP rates.

 #### Analytical Thinking

 At CLSA I undertook a project to assess the feasability of exploiting an arbitrage opportunity on cryptocurrency exchanges.
 The opportunity primarily existed between Korean exchanges and International exchanges due to popularity of cryptocurrencies and existing capital controls in Korea.
 I assessed the best method to exploit the opporunity and the requirements that we would potentially need to proceed and submitted my report to the Head of CLSA Research Hong Kong.